AlexEMG/DLC-Cajal-Course/content/Glossary.md

 batch size
     number of images processed in one iteration of training (max value constrained by GPU memory).
 More precise term is mini-batch

+benchmarking
+    the practice of objectively comparing machine learning tools to identify the best-performing ones

 bodypart
     also called label, in DeepLabCut is a arbitrarily chosen part of the animal that the user wants to track